jrybergDemo/testy-pester/README.md

    - Define data types
    - Etc, et al, ad infinitum
 - Act
-   - Execute the test by invoking the function
+   - Execute the test by invoking the thing
    - Capture the results for measurement/assertion
 - Assert
    - Verify the results of the test are what you expected